-O'Leno State Park is a 15 mile moderately trafficked loop trail located near High Springs, FL that features a river and is good for all skill levels.
+O'Leno State Park is a 15 mile moderately trafficked loop trail located near High Springs, Florida that features a river and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible year-round.

 Gorgeous park for sure.
 Unique sceanery for a Florida trail, and the ecosystems varied from Cyprus swamps to desert like scrub.

 Unfortunatly, the map they provide is, quite frankly, one of the worst I have used.
 Still, it's a beautiful and well kept preserve!

 Beautiful park!
 It feels like you could hike forever here, the trail branches off in multiple places and our total at the end of our hike ended up being 8 miles.
 I definitely recommend following Paraners Branch Trail out until you see signs that point towards a campsite at Sweetwater Lake -- great place to stop for lunch!
 If you do head out this way, make sure to bring sun screen.
 The rest of the trail is very shady, but out this way you will definitely spend some time in the sun.

 Also, for the record, there is a $5 per vehicle entrance fee.
 Very reasonable!

 One of our favorite hikes in Florida!
 Great for a quick stop or a long hike.
 Will definitely try to do this one more often!

 Starting off on a really cool suspension bridge to cross the Sante Fe river this loop has a nice variety of ups and downs along the banks of the river and woodlands that you traverse as you bend back around toward the campground.
 The best thing is you only cross the river once and still end up at the starting point because of the Sante Fe's unique disappearing act.